 Susan has a long list of credentials and is committed to helping people realize their full potential and live their best authentic lives.
 She brings twenty years of strategic HR experience with global organizations, working with leaders and CEOs and mentoring women.
-Susan is a certified practitioner in Myers-Briggs Type Indicator (MBTI) and Striving Styles Personality System (SSPS).
-Her most recent endeavours are her Striving Styles “This Is You” eight-week webinar workshops, helping you discover your personality type, and coaching you on how it affects your relationships, career and life.
+Susan is certified in Myers-Briggs Type Indicator (MBTI) and Striving Styles Personality System (SSPS).
+Her most recent endeavours are her Striving Styles “This Is You” eight-week webinar workshops, helping you discover your personality type and coaching you on how it affects your relationships, career and life.
 Sign me up!

-Susan led a small group of us, in a step-by-step journey of self-discovery, we uncovered our behaviour patterns, and she helped us tap into our true potential.
-Once we determined our Striving Styles, we were well on our way to the next phase, becoming the best version of ourselves!
+Susan led a small group of us on a step-by-step journey of self-discovery, we uncovered our behaviour patterns, and she helped us tap into our true potential.
+Once we determined our Striving Styles, we were on our way to the next phase, becoming the best version of ourselves!
 Honestly, this eight-week webinar was just what I needed, discovering my strengths and weaknesses, and leaving me more confident, focused, and best of all, I had a plan!

 “DREAM.
 PLAN.
 DO.”